swift-developer-tools/swift-libgit2/README.md

 swift-libgit2 provides direct Swift bindings to [libgit2](https://libgit2.org). libgit2 is a pure C implementation of core [Git](https://git-scm.com) methods.

-Swift bindings are provided for almost every API available in libgit2.
+Swift bindings are provided for every libgit2 API, except opaque objects and initialization macros.
 Direct access to the libgit2 C library is also provided by the package.
-There are no bindings for opaque objects and initialization macros, but these may be accessed by importing the C library.
 See [Usage](#Usage) for an example of how to import and use either library.

 The bindings use the same signatures and names as their C equivalents, but are written using [camel case](https://en.wikipedia.org/wiki/Camel_case) instead of